Fire Extinguisher Training 101: Empowering Your Staff to Handle Emergencies

 PASS Method: A Simple Technique

-To make fire extinguisher use easy to remember, the PASS method is a widely adopted training tool:
+To make extinguisher use easy to remember, the PASS method is a widely adopted training tool:

 • Pull the pin to unlock the extinguisher.